 - At least one person takes an overt action to carry out the conspiracy following the agreement

-The breadth of these general conspiracy statutes makes them more difficult to defend, so individuals may wish to consult a conspiracy lawyer in Charleston for legal advice.
+The breadth of these general conspiracy statutes makes them more difficult to defend, so individuals may wish to consult a conspiracy lawyer in the area for legal advice.

 Federal Crimes and Conspiracy